BinaryIgor/blog/blog/posts/reducing-the-search-space.md

 ```
 SELECT id, name FROM account WHERE name = ?;
 ```
-So, we care only about two fields, additionaly (for some arbtrary reason, I know!) we can't index name field.
-Let's assume that we use Postgres database.
+So, we care only about two fields, additionaly (for some arbitrary reason, I know!) we can't index name field.
+Let's also assume that we use Postgres database.
 Now, we will need to do full table scan, to fulfill this query.
 When our table have 5 columns each row has ~ 5n size (approximating of course, size of columns can vary a lot).
-Having $10^9$ we will need to scan:
+Having 10<sup>9</sup> we will need to scan:
 ```
 10 000 000 000 * 5n = 5 000 000 000,
-where n is the averaged size of our columns
+where n is the average size of our columns
 ```

-Simply changing schema to something like:
+We can simply change the schema to have two tables:
 ```
 CREATE TABLE account (
     id UUID PRIMARY KEY,